Zero1UP/dot-Hack-Fragment-Patcher/README.md

 - DNAS Bypass
 - Updated DNS to point to : [Alkalime's Lobby Server](https://fragment.dothackers.org/)
-- Removed the penalty for game crashes (no item loss)
+- Removed the penalty for game crashes (no item loss) --Online only
 - Skip MPEG added so it won't freeze on PCSX2 if the emulation gamefix setting was not set